official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 matter, in order to ensure the full implementation of the relevant resolutions and secure peace and security in the region”.

-234 UN Security Council, ‘3939th Meeting Thursday 5 November 1998’ (S/PV.3939).
+[^234]: UN Security Council, ‘3939th Meeting Thursday 5 November 1998’ (S/PV.3939).
-235 UN Security Council, 31 October 1998, ‘Letter dated 31 October 1998 from the Deputy Executive
+[^235]: UN Security Council, 31 October 1998, ‘Letter dated 31 October 1998 from the Deputy Executive
-Chairman of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of Security Council resolution 687 (1991 addressed to the President of the Security Council’ (S/1998/1023).
+9 (b) (i) of Security Council resolution 687 (1991 addressed to the President of the Security Council’ (S/1998/1023).
-236 UN Security Council Press Statement, 31 October 1998, ‘Text: UNSC Condemns Iraq’s decision on weapons inspectors’.
+[^236]: UN Security Council Press Statement, 31 October 1998, ‘Text: UNSC Condemns Iraq’s decision on

 133

-586. In response to a request from the Security Council, Mr Butler submitted a report on the consequences of Iraq’s decision of 31 October, on 2 November.237
+586. In response to a request from the Security Council, Mr Butler submitted a report on the consequences of Iraq’s decision of 31 October, on 2 November.[^237]

 587. Mr Butler stated that Iraq’s decisions of 5 August and 31 October made it “impossible for the Commission to implement its disarmament and monitoring rights and